hphelion/documentation/community/community.name-resolution.md

 # Enabling name resolution from tenant VMs in the overcloud

+This page provides instructions for setting a default DNS name server for your HP Helion OpenStack Community cloud.
+These steps need to be performed prior to installation.

+**Note:** After the installation, you can specify DNS servers on a per-subnet basis using the `neutron subnet-create --dns-nameserver` command.
+Refer to the OpenStack documentation, such as [Advanced Networking operations](http://docs.openstack.org/admin-guide-cloud/content/advanced_networking.html).

+## Enable name resolution

 To enable name resolution from tenant VMs in the overcloud, it is necessary to configure the DNS servers that will be used by `dnsmasq`.

 Edit the `overcloud_neutron_dhcp_agent.json file` in the `ce-installer/tripleo/hp_passthrough` directory to add the desired `dnsmasq_dns_servers`